 The ANGLeS Challenge manual gives a complete overview of the challenge, from details on all stages of the challenge activities to what science and programming standards for middle and high school students are supported.

 Each team requires one adult as the Flight Director.
 The Flight Director will act as the primary contact and coach for the team.
-The Flight Director information document provides information on piloting a drone, information on engineering and programming a Lego Mindstorms, and other relevant concepts such as wireless communication and remote sensing.
+The Flight Director information document provides information on piloting a drone, information on engineering and programming a Lego Mindstorms robot, and other relevant concepts such as wireless communication and remote sensing.
+The Flight Director information packet also covers curriculum related to the challenge.

 This PowerPoint is a slideshow meant to support hands-on training for both Lego Mindstorms robots and Force1 drones.